How you can drive CX values & culture in your workplace

-From an analysis standpoint, we gathered and aggregated very single barrier expressed across the totality of the workshops – and organized them by department.
+From an analysis standpoint, we gathered and aggregated every single barrier expressed across the totality of the workshops – and organised them by department.

-By the time the sessions were done, we had a master list of barriers which allowed for analysis, prioritization and action.
+By the time the sessions were done, we had a master list of barriers which allowed for analysis, prioritisation and action.

 Lesson learned: Don’t avoid talking about what is going to get in the way.